edcasan/sqlalchemy-challenge/README.md

-QLAlchemy Homework - Surfs Up!

-Before You Begin

-Create a new repository for this project called sqlalchemy-challenge.
-Do not add this homework to an existing repository.

-Clone the new repository to your computer.

-Add your Jupyter notebook and app.py to this folder.
-These will be the main scripts to run for analysis.

-Push the above changes to GitHub or GitLab.

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.